 Thanks to hydrogen’s excellent properties for storing energy, electricity produced in summer can be used seasonally.
-Electricity from the PV system that cannot be used directly is used for electrolysis.
+Excess electricity from the PV system is used for electrolysis during the day.
 The electrolyser is a module in the picea that uses electrical energy to split water (H2O).
-In the hydrogen storage tank, these resulting H2 molecules are collected and used in winter to supply your electricity needs even when the sun no longer provides enough energy.
+In the hydrogen storage tank, these resulting H2 molecules are collected and used in winter to supply your electricity needs with the help of the fuel cell, when the sun no longer provides enough energy.

 The integrated battery is used to supply your consumption even in summer or in the transitional period.
 Electricity that is not directly used during the midday period is stored in the battery and made usable again in the evening and at night.
 Load and yield peaks can also be absorbed by the battery.
 Combining short-term storage (battery) and long-term storage (hydrogen) therefore provides you with an optimal supply.

 In summer, picea produces hydrogen.
 The conversion produces waste heat that can be used as service water.
 This summer heat is provided at a temperature of 55 °C. This can be used to heat a buffer or drinking water storage tank.
 This enables picea to relieve the heating system when producing domestic hot water in summer.